Azerbaijan State Agricultural University: Building

-The main building of Azerbaijan State Agricultural University located at 276 Atatürk Street, was built in 1897.
+The main building of Azerbaijan State Agricultural University, located at 276 Atatürk Street, was built in 1897.
 “Zemstvo” office called DUMA was settled there.
-In 1908 the building was turned into the residence of the Governor of Ganja Governorate.
+In 1908, the building was turned into the residence of the Governor of Elizavetpol Governorate.
 Azerbaijan Democratic Republic operated in this building in 1918 when the capital was Ganja.
 The meetings of the Parliament of ADR were held in this building formerly.
-The ADR museum is located in the nearby building built in the ancient historical-architectural style.
+The ADR museum is located in the nearby building, built in the ancient historical-architectural style.